 People-Based Learning

-We’ve learned more about how people learn in the past 20 years than in the previous 200—
+We’ve learned more about how people learn in the past 20 years than in the previous 200.
+Yet the systems meant to help us grow - schools, work, even communities- often forget what our biology remembers: that we are wired for connection.

 People-Based Learning shows what happens when we act on what we now know about the brain, about belonging, and about what makes learning last.